History of Barbados: Sugar cane and slavery

 Ruins of a plantation in Saint Lucy, Barbados.

 Sugar cane cultivation in Barbados began in the 1640s, after its introduction in 1637 by Pieter Blower.
 Initially, rum was produced but by 1642, sugar was the focus of the industry.
 As it developed into the main commercial enterprise, Barbados was divided into large plantation estates which replaced the small holdings of the early English settlers as the wealthy planters pushed out the poorer.
 Some of the displaced farmers relocated to the English colonies in North America, most notably South Carolina.
-To work the plantations, black Africans – primarily from West Africa – were imported as slaves in such numbers that there were three for every one planter.
+To work the plantations, Africans – primarily from West Africa – were transported as slaves in such numbers that there were three for every one planter.
 Increasingly after 1750 the plantations were owned by absentee landlords living in Britain and operated by hired managers.
 Persecuted Catholics from Ireland also worked the plantations.
-Life expectancy of slaves was short and replacements were purchased annually.
+Life expectancy of enslaved people was short and ‘replacements’ were purchased annually.

 The introduction of sugar cane from Dutch Brazil in 1640 completely transformed society and the economy.
 Barbados eventually had one of the world's biggest sugar industries.
 One group instrumental in ensuring the early success of the industry were the Sephardic Jews, who had originally been expelled from the Iberian Peninsula, to end up in Dutch Brazil.
 As the effects of the new crop increased, so did the shift in the ethnic composition of Barbados and surrounding islands.
 The workable sugar plantation required a large investment and a great deal of heavy labour.
 At first, Dutch traders supplied the equipment, financing, and African slaves, in addition to transporting most of the sugar to Europe.
 Barbados replaced Hispaniola as the main sugar producer in the Caribbean.

 In 1655, the population of Barbados was estimated at 43,000, of which about 20,000 were of African descent, with the remainder mainly of English descent.
 These English smallholders were eventually bought out and the island filled up with large African slave-worked sugar plantations.
 By 1660, there was near parity with 27,000 blacks and 26,000 whites.
 By 1666, at least 12,000 white smallholders had been bought out, died, or left the island.
 Many of the remaining whites were increasingly poor.
 By 1673, black slaves (33,184) outnumbered white settlers (21,309).
 By 1680, there were 17 slaves for every indentured servant.
-By 1684, the disparity grew even further to 19,568 white settlers and 46,502 black slaves.
-By 1696, there was an estimated 42,000 enslaved blacks, and the white population declined further to 16,888 by 1715.
+By 1684, the disparity grew even further to 19,568 white settlers and 46,502 enslaved Africans.
+By 1696, there was an estimated 42,000 enslaved Africans, and the white population declined further to 16,888 by 1715.